 piano / violin

-Pawel is a classically trained multi instrumentalist, composer and producer based in London and Dublin.
-He plays with many artists including Mary Coughlan and Graham J.
+Pawel is a classically trained multi instrumentalist, composer and producer.
+He works with many artists including Mary Coughlan and Graham J.

 Tim has played extensively both in Britain and worldwide, in wide ranging musical genres with ensembles such as the London Improvisers Orchestra, Ti/om and the Markhov Chain, Yasmin Levy, the John Martin Quartet and Madwort's Menagerie.